Me and my dad always sit and joke about how there is no way to stop speed unless you have speed.

 7 Secrets To Improving Your Running Speed

 1. In order to improve your running speed you have to train your muscles to respond to you wanting to run faster.
 In order to do that you need to spend time running intervals at 90-95% while learning to stay relaxed.
-(Don’t do this if you’re not in shape already, start slower first.)
+(Don’t do this if you’re not in shape already, start slower first so you don’t pull something.)

 2. Weight loss loss will help you to improve running speed.
 Not just any weight loss though.
 You need to focus on losing fat and extra waste in your colon while maintaining lean body mass.
 Becareful though, this depends on your sport or your position.